 One day my teacher said to me, “Have you ever thought of teaching yoga?”

-Really?
+What?
+It never occurred to me to become a teacher!
 Did she really think this was something I could do?
 I had so much to learn, and yoga seemed endless.

-It never occurred to me to become a teacher!
 Back in those days, teaching yoga was definitely NOT a career move.
-There were no big teacher training programs where I came from.
-In fact, in those days, even my own teacher was not able to fully train me to be an Iyengar Yoga teacher, because she did not have the level of certification to do so.
-This led me to travel to Victoria several times a year for several years for training.
-I also assisted in classes with local teachers, raised my daughter, and then had my second child…all the while holding down a day job at a café.
+There were no big teacher training programs where I came from and if there was anything online, I was not aware of it.
+I had to travel to Victoria for training for several years and assisted in classes with local teachers, raised my daughter, and then had my second child…all the while holding down a day job at a café.

-What drives me to teach yoga, particularly Iyengar Yoga is that I have seen the results first hand.
+What drives me to teach yoga, particularly Iyengar Yoga, is that I have seen the results first hand.
 This practice has helped me to feel at home in my own body.
 This culture generally has not valued short and stocky female bodies, and yet I have discovered the beauty and function of this machine!
 Yoga has helped me to accept and honour myself, making time for practice.
 I have been able to maintain some sense of inner stability and resilience when life has thrown its punches.
 And what a JOY to witness the self-discovery of students in class and out.
-I want YOU to experience that joy, that equanimity, that inner resilience…
+I want YOU too to experience that joy, that equanimity, that inner resilience…

 namaste,